anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.rst

 Single Pane of Glass
 ~~~~~~~~~~~~~~~~~~~~

-As organisations spread their resources across on-premises, multiple clouds, and the Edge, the need for a single set of tools and processes to manage and operate across these Hybrid, Edge, and Multi-clouds (HEM clouds) is obvious.
-This Single-Pane-of-Glass provides capabilities to conistently:
+As organisations spread their resources across on-premises, multiple clouds, and the Edge, the need for a single set of tools and processes to manage and operate across these Hybrid, Edge, and Multi-clouds (HEM clouds) is obvious as can be seen form the following simplistic sceanrio.

+Scenario: An opertor has private clouds that it utilises for its workloads.

+- A: The operator has decided to utilise one or more public clouds for some of its workloads.
+- B: The operator has decided to utilise an edge clouds for some of its clients.
+- C: The operator has decided to create edge clouds for some of its clients.

+Scenario B can be treated being the same as Scenario A. Scenario C is akin to the private cloud except for location and control over the facilities at that location.
+For its worklooads, the operator will have to utilise the target clouds tools or APIs to create the necessary accounts, billing arrangements, quotas, etc. Then create the needed resources, such as VMs or kubernetes clusters, etc. Following up with creating needed storage, networking, etc. before onboarding the workload and operating it.
+This is complex even when the operator is delaing with say only one other cloud, in addition to operating its own cloud.
+The operator is faced with a number of challenges including acquiring a new set of skills, knowledge of APIs, tools, and the complexity of managing different policies, updates, etc. This becomes impossible to manage when incorporating more than one other cloud.
+Hence the need for a Single Pane of Glass

+This Single-Pane-of-Glass, the HEM operator's Platform (HEMP), provides capabilities to conistently:

 -  manage Services, resources, etc.
   -  across facilities (regions, data centers, edge locations)